 Through the pageview event you can collect additional data on every page, such as the article category.
 The data points you collect, and their structure, is determined by the pageview event schema.

-In this article I explain how our pageview event schema works, list some examples and share our recommended process for deciding your schema.
+In this article we explain how our pageview event schema works, list some examples and share our recommended process for deciding your schema.

 About the Pageview Schema